Sashavih/Sashavih/README.md

 I'm Sasha and I`m a Frontend Developer from Moscow

-💻 I’m currently working on TypeScript,ReactJS.
+💻 I’m currently working on TypeScript,ReactJS. <br>
 📚 I’m currently learning TypeScript and JS improvements.

+CONNECT WITH ME:
+@sasha_vikh